binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 There are two main problems here.

 1. SQL Injection
 2. Poor decisions around sensitive data protection.
-We discuss this in depth further on in this chapter in the [datastore Compromise](#web-applications-identify-risks-management-of-application-secrets-datastore-compromise) section, and even more so the [Countermeasures](#web-applications-countermeasures-datastore-compromise) section.
+We discuss this in depth further on in this chapter in the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) section, and even more so the [Countermeasures](#web-applications-countermeasures-data-store-compromise) section.
 Do not follow this example of bad practise.
 Use well salted and quality, strong key derivation functions (KDFs) on all of the sensitive data in your own projects.

 #### NoSQLi {#web-applications-identify-risks-nosqli}